Open Source Community

 What web browsers can be used with the MAT?

-The MAT currently supports Microsoft Internet Explorer Version 11.0 or above, or Mozilla Firefox 36 or higher.
-Firefox is the recommended browser.
+The MAT currently supports the latest versions of Microsoft Edge, Google Chrome, or Mozilla Firefox.
+Chrome is the recommended browser.

 What technologies does the MAT use?